John Kershaw (American politician)

 John Kershaw (September 12, 1765 – August 4, 1829) was a U.S. Representative from South Carolina.

 Born in Camden in the Province of South Carolina, Kershaw attended Rushworth School and Oxford College, England where he studied law.
 He was the son of Joseph Kershaw, one of the founders of Camden, SC.
 He married Harriet DuBose in 1812.
 They were the parents of Major General Joseph Brevard Kershaw, a noted Confederate Army officer.

 Early years

 He was admitted to the bar and commenced practice in Camden, South Carolina.

 Kershaw engaged in planting and wheat milling and was a tobacco inspector in 1789.

 In 1790, he served as a member of the Constitutional Convention and served as Judge of the county court of Kershaw when it was first established in 1791.

 Representative and Mayoral years

-He served as member of the State House of Representatives from 1792 to 1794 and again from 1800 to 1801.
+Kershaw served as member of the State House of Representatives from 1792 to 1794 and again from 1800 to 1801.
 He served as Mayor of Camden in 1798, 1801, 1811, and 1822.
+He ran for Congress in the 5th congressional district in 1803, losing to Richard Winn.
 In 1806, Kershaw served as Justice of Quorum from Kershaw County.
 He also served as captain of the First South Carolina Light Dragoons.